 How can I benefit from a tariff quota?

 In the customs declaration, make a request to benefit from the quota.
 The request can be made the first time the goods are released for free circulation.
 As for FCFS quotas, what is decisive is the date of acceptance of the customs declaration and whether any balance remains of the quota.
 You will find the details of the quota in the Commission’s DDS database.

-- Enter the preferential treatment code, i.e. customs treatment code, in box 36 of the customs declaration.
+- Enter the preference code, i.e. customs treatment code, in box 36 of the customs declaration.
 When applying the quota, the middle number of the preferential treatment code is always 2.

 - Make the request for the entire import consignment and present the required documentation.
-You will find the order number of the tariff quota and the applicable duty in the DDS through Taric and quota consultation or in parts 1 and 2 of the Finnish Customs Tariff (in Finnish and Swedish), in the column for normal duty rate.
+You will find the tariff quota serial number and the applicable tariff rate in the FINTARIC commodity code service.

 Tariff quotas managed in accordance with the chronological order of dates of acceptance of customs declarations for release for free circulation: